Drops of God (TV series)

-Drops of God (Les Gouttes de Dieu; 神の雫) is a French-American-Japanese television series created by Quoc Dang Tran, directed by Oded Ruskin and starring Tomohisa Yamashita and Fleur Geffrier.
+Drops of God (Les Gouttes de Dieu; 神の雫) is a French-American-Japanese drama television series created by Quoc Dang Tran, directed by Oded Ruskin and starring Fleur Geffrier and Tomohisa Yamashita.
 It is based on the manga series of the same name written by Tadashi Agi and illustrated by Shu Okimoto.
 The series centres on the competition for inheritance of an estate and its vast wine collection between an heiress and a star student of a well-known oenologist who died.
 However, the former experiences severe side effects related to her childhood trauma and the latter's family complicates the process.

 Drops of God premiered on 21 April 2023 on Apple TV+.
-In May 2024, the series was renewed for a second season.
-Season 2 is set to air with eight episodes on January 21, 2026.
 In 2024, the series won the International Emmy Awards for Best Drama Series.
+In May 2024, the series was renewed for a second season, which premiered on January 21, 2026.

 Synopsis

 When wine authority Alexandre Léger dies, he leaves behind the world's finest private wine collection, and a sprawling Tokyo estate.
 Before his estranged daughter Camille can claim her inheritance, she must battle Alexandre's protégé, Issei, in a series of wine-related tests.

-In Season 2, Camille and Issei set on journey to uncover the origin of the world’s greatest wine, a mystery so elusive that even the legendary Alexandre Léger could not solve it.
+In Season 2, set three years after Season 1, Camille and Issei set on journey to uncover the origin of the world's greatest wine, a mystery so elusive that even the legendary Alexandre Léger could not solve it.
 As they travel the world, the duo learn centuries of forgotten histories, hidden rivalries and secrets, which also test their sibling bond and themselves to solve the mystery.